TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Detailed Computing Infrastructure and Hyperparameter Specification

-We perform all the experiments on A800 GPUs, which have 80GB of GPU memory.
-The CPU model of the machine is Intel(R) Xeon(R) Platinum 8378A CPU @ 3.00GHz.
-The operating system is Ubuntu 20.04.4 LTS.
 Our training environment uses Pytorch 2.0.0 with the transformers library of version 4.49.0.
 Our inference environment uses Pytorch 1.5.0 with the transformers library of version 4.44.2.
-We run each experiment once.
+We use grid search \cite{gridsearch} for hyperparameter tuning, and we run each experiment once.